twilio/video-quickstart-ios/README.md

 # Twilio Video Quickstart for Swift

 > NOTE: These sample applications use the Twilio Video 2.x APIs.
-For examples using our Generally Available 1.x APIs, please see the [1.x](https://github.com/twilio/video-quickstart-swift/tree/1.x) branch.
+Please see the [1.x](https://github.com/twilio/video-quickstart-swift/tree/1.x) branch for 1.x APIs.

 Get started with Video on iOS: